CUFCTL/mlbd/projects/object-recognition/experiments.md

 ### Algorithms

-The face recognition system uses a variety of machine learning algorithms to perform feature extraction and classification, so we can compare these algorithms across several metrics, including training time, prediction time, and the error rate.
+The object recognition system uses a variety of machine learning algorithms to perform feature extraction and classification, so we can compare these algorithms across several metrics, including training time, prediction time, and the error rate.
 Below is an example table for comparing each algorithm.
 Note that in this example the dataset and hyperparameters are fixed, so they should be specified along with the results.

 |           | Train (s) | Pred (s) | Error rate |
 |-----------|-----------|----------|------------|